-The 3.5GB of usable memory average out to around 1000 MP3 songs, but there’s nothing stopping you from uploading fewer FLAC files instead for the superior listening experience.
-In either case, it beats what the Bluetooth here can offer.
+The 3.5GB of usable memory averages out to around 1000 MP3 songs, but there’s nothing stopping you from uploading fewer FLAC files for the superior listening experience.
+In either case, it beats what Bluetooth here can offer.

-And as for the sound, we don’t feel that anyone whose primary goal is to listen to music while exercising will complain about what the Gear IconX has to offer.
-The bass may not be the best we’ve seen on a pair of earbuds, but it has some real punch to it, especially with how tight the sound isolation is.
+As for sound quality, we don’t feel that anyone whose primary goal is to listen to music while exercising will complain about what the Gear IconX has to offer.
+The bass may not be the best we’ve seen on a pair of earbuds, but it has some real punch, especially with how tight the sound isolation is.
 And it certainly doesn’t lack in the volume department.